gufolabs/gufo_snmp/docs/benchmarks/conclusions.md

 **Conclusions:**

-* **Async mode** is approximately 10-20% slower than synchronous mode in most cases, depending on amount of the network operations.
+* **Gufo SNMP is clear winner:** in the terms of performance.
-  This overhead is expected due to the increased complexity of event loop coordination.
+* **Async mode** adds significant overhead per each I/O operation.
+It is expecially noticeable in GETNEXT mode.
 * **GETBULK** consistently outperforms GETNEXT.
 As anticipated, it provides better performance and should be preferred whenever supported.
 * **The encryption overhead of SNMPv3** (AES128 + SHA1) is minimal,